filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 When a `lotus-miner` instance is configured as a `mining/sealing/proving` node, it does not receive requests and should not be publicly exposed on the Internet.
-The `markets` node communicates with the `mining/sealing/proving` node via its JSON RPC interface.
+**The `markets` node communicates with the `mining/sealing/proving` node via its JSON RPC interface.** Just to reiterate, the `mining/sealing/proving` no longer runs a libp2p interface, and the `markets` and `mining/sealing/proving` do not communicate over libp2p, but through HTTP and/or Websockets (JSON-RPC interface).

 ### Split the processes